zilishen/documentation/content/nms/installation/on-prem/offline-install-guide.md

 {{< note >}}**RedHat on AWS**: If you're using Amazon Web Services and, for security reasons, you can't attach remote or local RedHat package repositories, you can download the necessary packages on another RedHat machine and copy them to your machine.
 To do this, you can use the `yumdownloader` utility: https://access.redhat.com/solutions/10154.{{< / note >}}

-### Download External Dependencies
+### Download and Install External Dependencies

 External dependencies are packages that aren't available by default in regular Linux distributions.
+For example, ClickHouse and NGINX Plus.

 Before installing NGINX Management Suite on an offline system, you must manually download the external dependencies and copy them to your machine.